canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 This variant contains a top-level description which is presented side-by-side with its title on desktop screen sizes.

-<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-desktop-with-description/" class="js-example js-show-template">
+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-desktop-with-description/" class="js-example" data-lang="jinja">
 View example of the tiered list pattern
 </a></div>